 • Professor J. van Hoof (member)

-The Ethics Committee advises you as research on ethical aspects in your research project.
-Preferably, the advice is called for before the start of your research project.
-However, researchers can also ask for advice during the process when faced with dilemma’s or when a journal or subsidy supplier asks for an ethical advice report.
+The Ethics Advisory Committee advises you as researcher on ethical aspects in your research project.
+Only before the start of your research activities the committee can provide you with a statement of no objection.

-The following questions are priority for the committee:
+The following questions are central to the committee:

-• How are the interests of participants to your research protected?
+• How are the interests of the participants in your research protected?

-• Are participants to your research adequately informed about their participation?
+• Are participants in your research adequately and correctly informed about participation?

 Composition committee

-Which questions are relevant for the Ethics Committee?
+Which questions are relevant for the Ethics Advisory Committee?

 1. Advise on the effects of the research, on participants, researchers, the environment, society, animals and cultural heritage.